Article curated by Ed Trollope

 This leads to huge problems both for the scientists trying to predict eruptions, and for the politicians responsible for deciding when to evacuate people.
 Possibly because volcanic soils tend to be especially fertile, many cities and villages exist perilously close to active volcanoes.
 If Mount Vesuvius, which is still active, erupts again in an explosion of a similar scale to the one that destroyed Pompeii, it is estimated 600,000 people will need to be evacuated, a feat expected to take seven days.
 Unfortunately, it isn't clear whether the volcano will give us that much warning, and the costs of a false alarm would be huge, leading to a hugely difficult political and scientific situation.

 Volcanoes are formed at the edges of the Earth's plates.
 As the plates move, they pull away from each other in some places and grind up against each other in others, and it is at these points that volcanoes and earthquakes occur.
 The very biggest volcanoes, which are capable of producing eruptions thousands of times larger than "normal" volcanic eruptions, are called supervolcanoes.
 Perhaps unsurprisingly, there is a lot of hype about supervolcanoes and their potentially devastating effects.
+This is not only because supervolcanoes have the potential to devastate the local environment and be felt around the world, but because they could actually lead to our extinction.
+How?
+Well, when a volcano erupts, it projects huge amounts of ash, dust and carbon dioxide into the atmosphere.
+A super volcano could possibly put out enough dust debris to shut off photosynthesis – killing off plants, impacting food chains, and leading to mass extinctions, not to mention massive volumes of CO2, which accelerates climate change, destroys habitats, causes extreme weather events, and kills off extremophiles.
+Scientists have estimated that massive supervolcanoes such as the one under Yellowstone Park could block out sunlight and lead to global cooling as much as 10 °C over 10 years.
+And it’s not only supervolcanoes.
+Enough smaller volcanoes erupting at the same time for a long time could have the same effect as one giant supervolcano.
+The last supervolcanic eruption that we know of happened 70,000 years ago at Lake Toba, Indonesia, blocking the sun for 6-8 years and causing 1000 years of global cooling.
+That was roughly the time when mankind first started engraving patterns onto stones during the stone age, and still several thousand years before the bow and arrow was believed to have been invented.
 Various films have visualised the potential eruption of supervolcanoes such as Yellowstone, and some media often theorise about how imminent they may be – but should we be concerned?
 So far, no-one really knows.
 We haven't as of yet found any large magma chambers that would suggest a supervolcano, but this doesn't necessarily mean that we're safe.
 Some geologists believe we just may not have found the chambers yet, while others feel that supervolcanoes develop and erupt too quickly for us to do so.
-For now, the search for these large and potentially catastrophic magma chambers continues.2
+For now, the search for these large and potentially catastrophic magma chambers continues.3

 Some scientists think that hotspot vulcanism is caused by plumes of magma from an unusually hot region of the mantle rising up to the surface.
 As the tectonic plates move slowly, this leads to chains of volcanoes leading away from the hotspot.

-On the other hand, other scientists hypothesise that they are caused by extensions of the lithosphere instead –
+On the other hand, other scientists hypothesise that they are caused by stretching the lithosphere instead –

 a fundamental plate tectonic process controlling the collapse of mountain belts, the break-up of continents and the formation of new oceanic basins.
 As Professor Hugh Rollinson from the University of Derby noted in his review of a book calling into question the plume hypothesis,